niftools/blender_niftools_addon/docs/development/testframework/index.rst

 Prerequisites
 -------------

-The following environmental variables **must** set.
+The following environmental variables **must** be set.

 We decided not to auto-detect file paths as devs may have many versions installed.
 This also allows switching between versions of Blender to run tests against.

 ~~~~~~~~~~~~
 BLENDER_HOME